vmpr0be/vmpr0be.github.io/content/post/sunshinectf_pegasus_2.md

 Immediately after the executable starts (without even sending `forgot` command), it calls `gimli_absorb_byte`.
 Since we haven't provided any input yet, it's reasonable to assume the secret code is being hashed when the program is initialized.

-We also notice that only one argument contain within the register `A1` changes between successive calls to `gimli_absorb_byte`.
+We also notice that only one argument contained within the register `A1` changes between successive calls to `gimli_absorb_byte`.
 Therefore, `A1` register likely contains the byte of the secret code.

 By repeatedly capturing each call to `gimli_absorb_byte`, we can extract every byte passed to the function and recover the secret code.